Mindexperiment/metadata/README.md

 > Opt-in publishing the default metadata template to your `resouces/views/vendor/metadata` folder.

+You can opt-in publishing metadata template by using the flag `-T` or `--template`.

 ## Usage

 This package is a very simple metadata management suite to include metadata tags and related SEO values inside a view.